Back to top

 final desktop site

-The final site was designed to be unique but functional.
-In order to emphasize the brand's soft yet modern identity, I chose to use serif and sans-serif fonts.
-The typography was an important aspect since the logo has always been in a fully serif font which is relatively rare in today's fashion brands.
+The final site was designed to feel both distinct and functional.
+To highlight the brand’s soft yet modern identity, I paired serif and sans-serif typefaces.
+Typography plays a key role, especially since the logo has always been set in a fully serif font, which feels increasingly uncommon in fashion.

-There are subtle fade-in and animations that add interactive elements as well.
-For example, when the user returns to the home page from a product page, the letters in the products name rearrange to fit the large circular text on the index.
+Subtle fade-ins and animations introduce moments of interaction.
+For example, when returning to the home page from a product page, the product name reconfigures to align with the large circular text on the index.

 Hilton Hotels & Resorts